Mac Davis, singer-songwriter who blended country and pop, dies at 78

 “To know me is to love me, I must be a hell of a man,” he sang.
 “Oh Lord, it’s hard to be humble; but I’m doin’ the best that I can!”

-His parents divorced when he was 9, and Mr. Davis turned from religious music to the rebellious new rock and roll of artists like Presley and Buddy Holly, a fellow Lubbock native who performed at the local roller rink.
+His parents divorced when he was 9, and Mr. Davis turned from religious music in his Presbyterian church choir to the rebellious new rock and roll of artists like Presley and Buddy Holly, a fellow Lubbock native who performed at the local roller rink.

 “Back then, we didn’t think anyone from Lubbock could be famous,” Mr. Davis told the Lubbock Avalanche-Journal in 2008.
 “Buddy was on the radio, but we thought they just played him on the Lubbock stations.
 Then I saw him drive down College Avenue in a new, black and pink Pontiac Catalina convertible.
 New glasses.
 New teeth.
 And girls in the car.
 And I said if Buddy can do it, so can I.”

-After graduating from high school, Mr. Davis joined his mother and stepfather in Atlanta.
-He studied at Emory University, dropped out after a year and worked with the city probation department while singing in a rock band.
-He worked at Vee-Jay and Liberty Records as a promoter and, after moving to Los Angeles in 1966, launched his songwriting career.
+After graduating from high school, Mr. Davis joined his mother and stepfather in Atlanta, where he worked with the city probation department while singing in a rock band.
+He later became a promoter for Vee-Jay and Liberty Records and, after moving to Los Angeles in 1966, launched his songwriting career.

 His marriages to Fran Cook and Sarah Barg, who later married his friend and golf partner Glen Campbell, ended in divorce.
 In the early 1980s he married Lise Gerard, a nurse.
 He had a son, Scott, from his first marriage, and two children, Noah and Cody Davis, from his third.
 They survive him, as does his mother; a sister; and a granddaughter.

-While Mr. Davis’s music was far from universally acclaimed — the “New Rolling Stone Record Guide” once called it “sententious Muzak” — he maintained a devoted following, and was inducted into the Songwriters Hall of Fame in 2006.
+While Mr. Davis’s music was far from universally acclaimed — the “New Rolling Stone Record Guide” once called it “sententious Muzak” — he was inducted into the Songwriters Hall of Fame in 2006.
 He largely stopped recording his own music after 1994, when he released the mischievously titled album “Will Write Songs for Food.”

-Still, he continued working as a songwriter while also championing “real country” music, his term for the roots-oriented music he played as a DJ in the early 2000s, while hosting a radio program in Los Angeles.

-“Country is basic roots music that’s three or four chord turnovers,” he told the Los Angeles Times.
-“It’s about people with life experiences writing lyrics that really speak to you.”

 Read more Washington Post obituaries